enginemoves/ParaBankCypress/readme.md

 A dedicated test data file (`testData.js`) is created in the `fixtures` folder to store randomly generated data such as first names, last names, usernames, and email addresses.
 This data is imported and used in the `register.cy.js` spec file to ensure unique data for each test run.

 **Note:** After creating users for a while, it was noticed that users would be deleted, rendering the credentials invalid.
 To address this, a function was added to the script that stores the newly created user credentials inside the `userCredentials.json` file in the fixture folder.
 This ensures that user login credentials are always valid and updated.
 For feature-based tests, it is recommended to run the `register` spec first.
 However, if you are running all specs, you need not worry, as the `register` spec will run first and update the user credentials.
+The transferFunds select bank is also not a static value hence it was commented out and i used default values on the field to initiate transfer in the script

+Allure Report folders were not added to the repo push because of its size but you can find a test report screenshot in the screenshot folder

 ## All-in-One Spec File